besser435/TEAW-API/README.md

 and should be addressed in the future.

 ## Configuration
+In the `config.yml` file, there are a few options. `port`, `enable`, & `afk_timeout`.

-TAPI implements a nano sized HTTP server for replying to requests.
-The only config option is the port at which the server lives.
-The default is `1850`.
+TAPI implements a nano sized HTTP server for replying to requests, and as such needs to live on a port.
+The default port for the server is 1850.

 ## Endpoints
   Most endpoint fields are self-explanatory.
 Where they are not, there will be a note.